As a department, we are passionate about our subject and lovers of reading and writing.

 Students are set by ability in all years from 7 to 11.Our lessons are exciting, challenging and rigorous.
 All lessons are designed to include students in their own learning; from knowing their current working level to the steps they need to take to make progress.
 We set students challenging targets to ensure that they achieve to the best of their potential.
 Across all key stages, our aim is to develop our students so that they can become confident writers and communicators.
 In the English department, we encourage students to become compassionate, tolerant, and productive members of society, through their study of a range of text types, authors and forms throughout the ages.
 We aim to nurture a love of literature and reading and students are encouraged to read widely outside of the curriculum.

 At Key Stage 3, students study a range of different text types across a number of genres.
 From the start of year 7, students are given a solid grounding in the myths and legends that underpin great works of literature, while in year 8 students are encouraged to think globally by looking at seminal literature from around the world.
-Further to this, through the study of novels such as The Hunger Games by Suzanne Collins and The Boy in the Striped Pyjamas by John Boyne, students are exposed to concepts of freedom, tolerance, equality and personal and social responsibility.
+Students are exposed to concepts of freedom, tolerance, equality and personal and social responsibility.
 These books help students to apply these ideas to familial, communal, national and global contexts.
 As students advance to year 9, they progress to studying more mature texts from a range of genres, building the foundations needed for the progression to KS4 and developing their analytical and critical thinking skills.
 In each year of Key Stage 3, students also study a Shakespeare play and a selection of both classical and modern poetry to ensure a wide canon is covered.
-Opportunities to develop writing skills are embedded with the key stage 3 curriculum.
+Opportunities to develop writing skills are embedded within the key stage 3 curriculum throughout.
 Our aim in KS3 is to furnish all students with the key skills required for the study of both English Language and English Literature in KS4 and beyond into KS5.

 KS4 English and English Literature